mguneskou/productsTest/README.md

 NuGet packages.
 Ensure you restore the packages (right click solution and select 'Restore NuGet Packages') once cloned the app in your local repo in case the app complains about references!

 The app is tested using Swagger and passed all CRUD operations.
 Another test option is using Postman.
-An exported Postman collections JSON file is provided within the root directory of the app for testing.
+An exported Postman collections JSON file
+(backend test API.postman_collection.json) is provided within the root directory of the app for testing.